(Non)-hyperuniformity of perturbed lattices

 We thus obtain with the first item a sharp sufficient condition for class-I hyperuniformity of perturbed lattices in dimension $1$ based only on the size of the perturbations.
 The sharpness means that we can construct a perturbation such that $\E[|\p_0|^2]=+\infty$ and $\PSL$ is not class~I hyperuniform, see Remark \ref{rem:sharpd1}.
-The second item indicates that in dimension $2$ (or higher) this is not possible - any sufficient condition should presumably involve the correlation structure of the perturbations, too (see Section \ref{sec:open}).
+In dimension $2$, the second item indicates that any sufficient condition should presumably involve the correlation structure of the perturbations, see Section \ref{sec:open}.

 {\tilde{\sigma}} \begin{theorem}[Arbitrarily slow decay of the number variance] Let $\tsigma : (0, + \infty) \to (0, + \infty)$ be a non-increasing positive function with $\lim_{r \to + \infty} \tsigma(r) = 0$.
 For all $\d \geq 1$, there exist $c > 0$ and a perturbed lattice $\PSL$ such that: \begin{enumerate} \item $\PSL$ is hyperuniform. \item The rescaled number variance $\sigma$ of $\PSL$ (see \eqref{def:HU}) satisfies: